techjay-c/tp/docs/UserGuide.md

 Adds a dental appointment to ToothTracker.
 This is useful when:
 * Scheduling future dental appointments for patients with specific dentists at designated times.
 * Checking for clashes with existing appointments.
-* You want to add in past appointments for record keeping.
+* Adding past appointments for record-keeping purposes.

 **Format:** `add-appointment dentist/DENTIST_ID patient/PATIENT_ID start/START_DATE_TIME tr/TREATMENT`